MikhailNikolaenko/DeepLearning_MusicGenreClassification/README.md

 # Music Genre Classification — GTZAN (MusicRecNet Baseline)

 This repository implements a baseline 2D CNN (MusicRecNet) trained on the GTZAN music-genre dataset using pre-generated mel-spectrogram images (from the Kaggle dataset).
 It reproduces the architecture from the paper and provides scripts for training, evaluation, feature extraction and visualization.
+Paper: Music genre classification and music recommendation by using deep learning, A. Elbir✉ and N. Aydin.

 ## Features
 - Train baseline MusicRecNet CNN